 Website Springfield Art Museum

 As a department of the City of Springfield, Missouri, all hiring is handled by City of Springfield Human Resources.
+Please visit their website under “Current Opportunities” for full position description, benefits information, and to apply.
 Please do not send resumes to the Museum.
 Only applicants who apply through the City of Springfield Human Resources portal will be considered for employment.
 If you need accommodations in order to apply, please contact City of Springfield Human Resources.
 All employment inquiries must be directed to City of Springfield Human Resources.

 To apply for this job please visit www.governmentjobs.com.